awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 ~~~
 1.     summaryQ.qDropNonexistingDeleted()
 2. If (    (summaryQ.qIsEmpty())
-            || (no space to add one VarSumm)
+            || (no space to add IEHeader and one VarSumm)
 			|| (VARDISPAR_MAX_SUMMARIES == 0)) then
            stop processing, return empty IETYPE-SUMMARIES element
-3. Let numSummaries = 0
+3. Let numRecordsToAdd = min(numberFittingRecords(summaryQ,VarSumm), VARDISPAR_MAX_SUMMARIES)
+           ieHdr : IEHeader
+4.     ieHdr.ieType        = IETYPE-SUMMARIES
-		   firstVarId   = summaryQ.qTake()
+       ieHdr.ieNumRecords  = numRecordsToAdd
-4. Add VarSumm for firstVarId to IETYPE-SUMMARIES element
+5. Add ieHdr to IETYPE-SUMMARIES element
-5.     summaryQ.qAppend (firstVarId)
-6. While (    (summaryQ.qPeek() =/= firstVarId)
-               && (numSummaries < VARDISPAR_MAX_SUMMARIES)
-			   && (space available for one further VarSumm))
+6.     for (i=0 ; i<numRecordsToAdd ; i++)
-           nextVarId = summaryQ.qPeek()
+           Let nextVarId = summaryQ.qPeek()
 		   summaryQ.qTake()
 		   summaryQ.qAppend(nextVarId)
-           numSummaries = numSummaries+1
 		   Add VarSumm for nextVarId to IETYPE-SUMMARIES element
 7.     return the IETYPE-SUMMARIES element
 ~~~

-The preceding procedure effectively adds summaries to the `IETYPE-SUMMARIES` element as long as the queue contains (existing) variables that haven't been added to the information element yet.
-We stop when we want to add the starting element again, when we have exhausted the maximum number of summaries (`VARDISPAR_MAX_SUMMARIES`) or when we run out of space.
+The preceding procedure adds an `IEHeader` and `VarSumm` records to the `IETYPE-SUMMARIES` element as long as:
+ - the number of added records does not exceed `VARDISPAR_MAX_SUMMARIES`,
+ - the records fit into the remaining BP payload, and
+ - no record is added twice.

+A record to be added is taken from the head of `summaryQ` and then appended to it.
 At the start, we remove those `VarId` values from `summaryQ` for which either the underlying variable does not exist in the real-time database or has been marked for deletion.
-But as long as a variable exists and is valid, summaries will be included in payloads.

 ### Composing the `IETYPE-CREATE-VARIABLES` Element